ibrahimchristopher/solar-system-simulation-with-Unity-3d/README.md

   go to www.unity.com to get started on installing unity
 ### installation:
+download my solar system simulation folder to view the source code

-download project folder
+download the game folder to play the game

-the entire project already has a build (for windows).
+the game already has a build (for windows).

-in the my solar system simulation folder, click on 'solar system(windows)' shortcut
+in the game folder, click on
+  'solar system(windows)' shortcut to run game

+  or

+  navigate to /game/builds/windows folder

+  then click "solar system"

 ## Documentation